codegrits/CodeGRITS/docs/data.md

 **Comment**:

 - The root element of the `eye_tracking.xml` file.
-CodeGRITS support both Mouse simulation and Tobii Pro eye tracker devices.
+CodeGRITS supports both Mouse simulation and Tobii Pro eye tracker devices.
-- Since [Tobii Pro SDK](https://developer.tobiipro.com/index.html) not support Java, we use Python library `tobii-research` to collect eye tracking data and use Java ProcessBuilder to call the Python script to collect data.
-The python interpreter is specified in the configuration.
+- Since [Tobii Pro SDK](https://developer.tobiipro.com/index.html) does not support Java, we use the Python library `tobii-research` to collect eye tracking data and use Java ProcessBuilder to call the Python script to collect data.
+The Python interpreter is specified in the configuration.

 ---
 ### Setting